The Write on Art Prize is organised by Art UK and the Paul Mellon Centre for Studies in British Art ('the Organisers').

 The Organisers are committed to protecting your privacy and will use all personal data supplied by you in connection with your entry in compliance with the Data Protection Act 2018 and the General Data Protection Regulation.
 For more information on this please see the Art UK and Paul Mellon Centre privacy policies.

+By agreeing to the terms and conditions, you are consenting to Art UK and the Paul Mellon Centre using your personal data for the administration of the Write on Art Prize.
 All personal data will be held securely and solely used for the purpose of administering submissions for the Write on Art Prize.
 Your name, school, year, and essay will be shared with the members of the judging panel and, where your entry is successful, may be published on the Art UK and Paul Mellon Centre websites, social media accounts and in the Annual Reports and newsletters.

 At the end of each round of the Write on Art Prize, core information including any relevant film or photographic material on all of the entrants will be retained for historical research and evaluation purposes in the Paul Mellon Centre and Art UK Institutional Archives.